Japan says isle name on 2018 Olympic website 'unacceptable.

 The website introduces the islets by saying, "Dokdo holds a special place in the hearts of Koreans as they hold pride in defending Korea's easternmost reached territory."

-Japan, which calls the rocks Takeshima, says it has historical evidence backing its sovereignty since at least the 17th century.
+Japan, which calls the island Takeshima, says it has historical evidence backing its sovereignty since at least the 17th century.
+South Korea has countered that it has far older historical evidence that the islets it calls Dokdo are theirs.

 The website also refers to the waters which Japan calls Sea of Japan under the South Korean name, "East Sea."

-Kishida said "It is unacceptable in light of our country's stance over the sovereignty of Takeshima and over the naming of the Sea of Japan."
+"It is unacceptable in light of our country's stance over the sovereignty of Takeshima and over the naming of the Sea of Japan," Kshida said.
+"It goes against the Olympic Charter which calls for mutual understanding and opposes the political use of sports."

 Comments